Michael Thomas Bass: Member of Parliament

 Bass was first elected as the member for Derby in 1848 and served until 1883.
 His obituary in the Brewers Journal stated that he was known more "in the House of Commons for his regular attendance than for any feats of oratory."
-He focussed on being a national advocate for the brewing industry against efforts by nonconformists within the Liberal Party to legislate against alcohol.
+He focused on being a national advocate for the brewing industry against efforts by nonconformists within the Liberal Party to legislate against alcohol.

 Bass was an orthodox Liberal supporting free trade, low taxes and improving living standards for the working class.
 He promoted legislation to abolish imprisonment for small debtors.
 His legislation against organ grinders on the grounds that they were street nuisances was less successful.

 Bass was a philanthropist both in Burton and Derby.
 His obituarists claimed that his contributions totalled £80,000, and that he had given Derby a new library, museum, school of art, recreation ground, and swimming baths.
 He was instrumental in the creation of the Amalgamated Society of Railway Servants.

 Bass represented Derby until the final years of his life.
 William Ewart Gladstone offered Bass a peerage, which he declined, preferring to stay in the House of Commons.